FelixAugenstein/cloud-pak-for-data-tutorial-part-ii/README.md

 To test the model at run time:

-1. Select the deployment that you just created by clicking the deployment name (for example, ‘customer-churn-manual-web-deployment’).
+1. Select the deployment that you just created by clicking the deployment name (for example, ‘customer-churn-manual’).

 ![Select Deployment](readme_images/select-deployment.png)